vigeek/lemur/README.md

 lemur
 =====

-lemur.

-Will update your servers.
+Will update your servers, don't use lemur, lemur uses you.